IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

                 - `endpoint`_
         + `update_http_args`_

-The result of the request pipeline is a dictionary that in its' simplest form will look something like this::
+The result of the request pipeline is a dictionary that in its simplest form will look something like this::

     {